Skip to content Skip to footer

 By understanding the dangers of prescription drug abuse and taking steps to prevent it, you can keep yourself and your loved ones safe.

-How to Treat Prescription Drug Abuse
+How To Treat Prescription Drug Abuse

 Recovery from prescription drug abuse at an addiction treatment center typically includes a combination of medical and psychological care.
 Depending on the substance and severity, your doctor may recommend detoxification, inpatient or outpatient treatment programs, medication-assisted therapy, psychotherapy, and support groups.